Welcome to the Town Of Sherwood | Clark County, Wisconsin

 Monthly Town Board Meeting

 **All monthly town board meetings dates and time are posted at our County W station, Road House Bar & Grill and at the town hall display window.
 To confirm the date and time check agenda posted at above locations.
-Our next monthly meeting will be held Saturday April 12, 2025 at 9:00 am.
+Our next monthly meeting will be held Tuesday May 13, 2025 at 6:00 pm.

 Dust proofing with calcium chloride will again be applied to many locations on various roads throughout our township sometime early June.
 This calcium chloride has a great impact on holding the dust down and saving gravel when traveling on our town roads.
 If you live on a gravel road and not on our list please contact me (Andy Cegielski 715-884-2494) to get on the list for delivery in June.